-(2) The specifics of the Bulgarian sign language and the culture and identity of the deaf community in the Republic of Bulgaria shall be respected and preserved.

 Article 3.
+(2) The specifics of the Bulgarian sign language and the culture and the identity of the community of the deaf persons in the Republic of Bulgaria must be respected and preserved.

-Every person has the right to express himself through the Bulgarian sign language, to use and study it.
+Article 4.
+Every person has the right to express himself through the Bulgarian sign language, to use it and to study it.

-Article 6.
+Article 7.
 (1) recognition of the Bulgarian sign language as a natural independent language;

+(3) Recognition of the cultural and linguistic identity of the community of deaf persons and formation of attitudes for respect for them through the Bulgarian sign language

+This law doesn't have specific articles that mention equality and non-discrimination directly.
+However, there is a mention to remove communication barriers related to sign language use, and that they have the right to access all spheres of public life, with this it is understood that non-discrimination by language is implied from the context.

+Article 1 (2) The law shall create conditions for the removal of any restrictions in the communication of the deaf and blind-deaf persons and in the use and access to information through the Bulgarian sign language.

 Article 6.
-(3) recognition of the cultural and linguistic identity of the deaf community and formation of attitudes of respect for them through the Bulgarian sign language;

-This law doesn't have specific articles that mention equality and non-discrimination directly.
-However, there is a mention of removing communication barriers related to sign language use and that they have the right to access all spheres of public life.
-With this, it is understood that non-discrimination by language is implied from the context.

-Article 1 (2) The law creates conditions for removing restrictions on the communication of deaf and deaf-blind persons and using and accessing information through the Bulgarian sign language.

-Article 5.
 (5) equal access to all spheres of public life through the Bulgarian sign language.

-In the Bulgarian Sign Language Act, several articles refer to sign language as the official language of deaf and deafblind people.
+In the Bulgarian Sign Language Act, there are several articles referring to sign language as the official language of deaf and deafblind people.
 It recognises their right to affirm their identity and culture.

-Article 5.
+Article 6.
 The main principles of the law are:

-- 1. equal access to information and communication; - 2. equal access to quality education through the Bulgarian sign language; - 3. preserving and affirming the culture and identity of the deaf community; - 4. development and promotion of the Bulgarian sign language; - 5. equal access to all spheres of public life through the Bulgarian sign language.
+- 1. Equal access to information and communication; - 2.
+Equal access to quality education through the Bulgarian sign language; - 3.
+Preservation and affirmation of the culture and the identity of the community of the deaf persons; - 4.
+Development and popularisation of the Bulgarian sign language; - 5.
+Equal access to all spheres of public life through the Bulgarian sign language.

-This act, in its article 10, also promotes the learning of Bulgarian Sign Language by students who are not deaf or deafblind as part of the curriculum during optional school hours.
-This will promote positive interactions in school settings, and more hearing persons will also be learning Bulgarian Sign Language.
+This act, in its article 11, also promotes the learning of Bulgarian Sign Language by students that are not deaf or deafblind, as part of the curriculum in optional school hours.
+This will promote positive interactions in school settings and more hearing persons will also be learning Bulgarian Sign Language.

-Article 10.
-(4) For students without hearing loss, training for acquiring additional training in Bulgarian sign language can be carried out in optional lessons or additional forms of pedagogical interaction.
+11. (4) For the students without hearing loss training for acquiring additional training in Bulgarian sign language may be carried out in the optional school hours, and for the children without hearing loss - training for learning the Bulgarian sign language in additional forms of pedagogical interaction.

-Several articles of the Bulgarian Sign Language Act are related to education.
-It is one of the most critical aspects of the law and the one that has dedicated the most articles.
-It explains the importance for deaf students to have access to an education using their sign language throughout their lifespan.
-Also, the law mandates children to learn Bulgarian Sign Language and have a specific course in their studies, as can be seen as follows:
+There are several articles of the Bulgarian Sign Language Act related to education.
+It is one of the most important aspects of the law and the one that has dedicated the most articles.
+It explains the importance for deaf students to have access to an education using their sign language through their lifespan.
+Also, the law mandates children to learn Bulgarian Sign Language and have a specific course in their studies as can be seen as follows:

-Article 6.
-(4) formation of sustainable attitudes and motivation for lifelong learning and for using the Bulgarian sign language to ensure equal opportunities for deaf and deaf-blind persons for their full inclusion and participation in public life;

-(5) implementation of the Bulgarian sign language in the system of preschool and school education and higher education;

 Article 7.
+(4) Formation of sustainable attitudes and motivation for lifelong learning and for the use of the Bulgarian sign language in order to ensure equal opportunities for the deaf and blind-deaf persons for their full inclusion and participation in public life;

+(5) Application of the Bulgarian sign language in the system of pre-school and school education and of higher education;

-In kindergartens, schools, and personal development support centers under Art.
-49, para.
-1, item 4 of the Preschool and School Education Act provides conditions for studying, learning, and using the Bulgarian sign language.
+Article 8.
+In the kindergartens, the schools, and the centers for support for personal development provide conditions for studying, mastering and using the Bulgarian sign language.

-Article 10.
-(1) For training and communication purposes at special schools for students with sensory disabilities - hearing loss, the Bulgarian sign language is used.
+Article 11.
+(1) For the purposes of the education and the communication in the special schools of students with sensory disabilities -hard of hearing, the Bulgarian sign language shall be used.